andycasey/ads/docs/index.md

 &nbsp;

-&nbsp;

-``ads`` is a Python package for interacting with the Astrophysics Data System (ADS), a digital library portal for researchers in astronomy and physics, operated by the [Smithsonian Astrophysical Observatory](https://www.cfa.harvard.edu/sao) (SAO) under a [NASA](https://nasa.gov) grant.
+``ads`` is a community-built Python package for interacting with the Astrophysics Data System (ADS).
+ADS is a digital library portal for researchers in astronomy and physics, which is operated by the [Smithsonian Astrophysical Observatory](https://www.cfa.harvard.edu/sao) (SAO) under a [NASA](https://nasa.gov) grant.

 &nbsp;